 • Segment one…sigh.
 I suspect they built the prop and then tried to write a sketch around it.
 Not much there.

 • Host segment two, while generally lame, is highlighted by the golden Irish tenor voice of Kevin Murphy.
 When asked to sing at public appearances, he generally choses this little ditty.
 Inside the gorilla suit is a fellow named Crist Ballas.
-This was his first involvement with the show (according to the credits, anyway), but he went on to do hair and make up for 11 other episodes (mostly when Andrea DuCane couldn’t do it, apparently).
+This was his first involvement with the show (according to the credits, anyway), but he went on to do hair and make up for 11 other episodes (mostly when Andrea DuCane couldn’t make it, apparently).
+By the way, a commenter says Joel’s math question is kind of a trick question and the answer is: any integer.

 • Joel says “permersion” at one point.
 I think he meant to say “permission.”
 They keep rolling.